mozilla/pdf.js/.github/ISSUE_TEMPLATE.md

-Attach (reccomened) or Link to PDF file here:
+Attach (recommended) or Link to PDF file here:

 Configuration:
 - Web browser and its version: